-The Scandalous State of our Healthcare System.
-Why the Time is Now to Finally Make Healthcare a Right and Not a Privilege.
+The Scandalous State Of Our Health Care System

 We can too, but it will take serious time, effort, and commitment coupled with real political will.

 Representative John Conyers has introduced HR 676 for the past 14 years, but for the first time has 118 sponsors.
-Along with Senator Sanders’ much anticipated Medicare-for-all bill, this will put forward a solid framework from which we can begin to finally have a serious discussion and earnest attempt to bring about the the type of healthcare system we truly deserve, but are just not getting.
+Along with Senator Sanders’ much anticipated Medicare-for-all bill, this will put forward a solid framework from which we can begin to finally have a serious discussion and earnest attempt to bring about the the type of health care system we truly deserve, but are just not getting.

 Critics will say that we cannot afford this right now.
 They will point to an earlier Urban Institute study estimating the cost of such a plan at $32 trillion over 10 years.
-The reality is that we already spent $3.4 trillion on healthcare in 2016, and this is projected to increase an average of 5.6% per year per decade and cost $49 trillion over the next 10 years without addressing any of the serious problems discussed.
-And besides taxpayers are already paying for two-thirds of every dollar spent on healthcare.
+The reality is that we already spent $3.4 trillion on health care in 2016, and this is projected to increase an average of 5.6 percent per year per decade and cost $49 trillion over the next 10 years without addressing any of the serious problems discussed.
+And besides taxpayers are already paying for two-thirds of every dollar spent on health care.

 Support of Medicare-for-all is at an all-time high and what we cannot afford is to continue the same status quo.
 We must demand that the rest of our legislators follow Senator Harris’ lead and put their constituents’ health security before corporate interests once and for all.